-If it is necessary to position inflow close to the suction inlet, install a baffle between the inflow and the suction inlet at a distance one and one-half times the size of the suction line.
+If it is necessary to position inflow close to the suction inlet, install a baffle between the inflow and the suction inlet at a distance equal to one and one-half times the diameter of the suction line.
 The baffle will allow entrained air to escape from the liquid before it is drawn into the suction inlet.

-If two suction lines are installed in a single sump, the flow paths may interact, reducing the efficiency of one or both pumps.
-To avoid this, position the suction inlets so that they are separated by a distance at least three times the diameter of the suction line.
+If two section lines are installed in a single sump, the flow paths may interact, reducing the efficiency of one or both pumps.
+To avoid this, position the suction inlets so that they are separated by a distance equal to three times the diameter of the suction line.